brunorijsman/dske-python/docs/protocol-guide.md

 Request body:
 ```
 {
-  "client_name": "string",            # The name of the client.
+  "master_client_name": "string",     # The name of the master client.
+  "master_sae_id": "string",          # The SAE ID (encryptor name) of the master SAE
+  "slave_sae_id": "string",           # The SAE ID (encryptor name) of the slave SAE
   "user_key_id": "string",            # The UUID of the user key.
   "share_index": "integer",           # The index of the share (0, 1, ..., n-1).
   "encryption_key_allocation": {      # The PSRD pool allocation for the share encryption key.
-    [                                 # List of allocation fragments
+    "fragments": [                    # List of fragments in the allocation
+      {                               # One fragment in the allocation
         block_uuid: "string",         # The UUID of the PSRD block from which the fragment was allocated.
         start_byte: "integer",        # The index of the start byte for the fragment within the block.
         size: "integer"               # The size of the fragment
+      }, ...
     ]
   },
   "encrypted_share_value": "string"   # Base64 encoded encrypted share value